1313e/CMasher/docs/source/user/sequential.rst

 The *ocean* colormap is a visual representation of an ocean wave.
 It covers almost the full lightness range (:math:`[10, 100]`) and uses the color green-blue.
 Its calming, non-distracting colors make it great for representing background information in a plot.
-Note that unlike most other colormaps, `ocean` does not start at :math:`0` lightness.
+Note that unlike most other colormaps, *ocean* does not start at :math:`0` lightness.

 .. _rainforest:

-Rainforest
+rainforest
 ----------
 .. image:: ../../../cmasher/colormaps/rainforest/rainforest.svg
     :alt: Visual representation of the *rainforest* colormap.